 Link to a comment

-You can link directly to a comment on a page by selecting the timestamp and copying the URL from your browser.
+You can link directly to an inline comment or a page comment by copying the link to it.

 Administrators of a space have the option to turn of commenting entirely.